Tesla releases the Cybertruck this week. Here's what to know.

 Billed by Musk as a bullet-proof, high-performance vehicle, Tesla began taking pre-orders for the Cybertruck in 2019 with the promise to start production in 2021.
 The pandemic delayed those plans but Tesla eventually finished its first Cybertrucks in July.

 The Cybertruck arrives at a time when automakers like Ford, General Motors and Toyota are trying to drive down the price of their electric vehicles to appeal to a wider audience.
-To further entice car shoppers, automakers have banned together to expand the number of EV charging stations across the U.S.
+To further entice car shoppers, automakers are expanding the number of EV charging stations across the U.S.

 Americans are on track to buy one million EVs this year for the first time in the vehicle segment's history, according to Cox Automotive.